-BDO USA, LLP was our independent registered public accounting firm for the year ended December 31, 2012.
+BDO USA, LLP has been selected as our independent registered public accounting firm for the year ended December 31, 2015.

 Ratification of the selection of BDO USA, LLP by our stockholders is not required by law.
-As a matter of policy, however, the selection is being submitted to our stockholders for ratification at the annual meeting.
+As a matter of policy, however, the selection is being submitted to our stockholders for ratification at the Annual Meeting.

-We anticipate that representatives of BDO USA, LLP will attend the annual meeting for the purpose of responding to appropriate questions.
-At the annual meeting, the representatives of BDO USA, LLP will be afforded an opportunity to make a statement if they so desire and are expected to be available to respond to appropriate questions.
-Upon recommendation of the audit committee and unanimous approval by our Board of Directors, on July 3, 2012, we dismissed Berman & Company, P.A. as our independent registered public accounting firm.
-On July 16, 2012, we retained BDO USA, LLP as our new independent registered public accounting firm responsible for auditing our financial statements.
+We anticipate that representatives of BDO USA, LLP will be available by telephone during the Annual Meeting for the purpose of responding to appropriate questions.
+At the Annual Meeting, the representatives of BDO USA, LLP will be afforded an opportunity to make a statement if they so desire and are expected to be available to respond to appropriate questions.